sendbird/sendbird-javascript-samples/web-basic-sample-syncmanager/README.md

 ### Sendbird SyncManager for JavaScript doc

-Find out more about Sendbird SyncManager for JavaScript at [SyncManager for JavaScript doc](https://docs.sendbird.com/javascript/sync_manager_getting_started) and [SyncManager Github repository README.md](https://github.com/sendbird/sendbird-syncmanager-javascript/blob/master/README.md) file.
+Find out more about Sendbird SyncManager for JavaScript at [SyncManager for JavaScript doc](https://docs.sendbird.com/javascript/sync_manager_getting_started).

 <br />